zwave-js/node-red-contrib-zwave-js/README.md

   payload: {
     node: 2,
     unmanaged: {
       method: "GetValue",
-	  valueID: One of the value ID's returned from GetDefinedValueIDs
+      valueID: One of the valueID's returned from GetDefinedValueIDs }
-    }
   }
 }